At the border

 If you have any concerns about questioning or examination, you should direct your inquiry to the officer or their supervisor at the time of questioning.

-No examination or search is randomly conducted.
 Risk assessment techniques are employed to identify which passengers will be examined or searched.

 All movements across the border are screened using a range of intelligence, targeting and profiling techniques.